Using A Password Manager Or Moving To A New One

 - * Folders – Folders are a great way to make your vault items easy to find.

-- * Favorites – Any item can be designated as a Favorite to allow quick access to your most used items.
+- * Favorites – Any item can be designated as a Favorite to allow quick access to your most frequently used items.

 - Custom Fields